Navigating Workplace Conflict

 - Explore how culture aﬀects how stakeholders deal with conflict

-- Appreciate how to build trust as well as how it deteriorates
+- Appreciate how to build trust and how it deteriorates

 - Understand the role of emotions in conflict and how to use them positively

-- Deploy positive as opposed to destructive responses to conflict
+- Deploy positivity as opposed to destructive responses to conflict

-- Act as a mediator or facilitator when team conflict occurs
+- Act as a mediator/facilitator when team conflict occurs

 Topics covered during the program